- Annual Listing of Obligated Projects

 ITS can be effectively applied to Huntsville’s growing transportation infrastructure of highways, streets, and bridges as well as to a growing number of vehicles, including cars, buses, trucks, and trains.
 These information and communications technologies can also be used to better manage and improve how transportation service providers such as the State of Alabama, local governments, transit agencies, and trucking companies offer their services to the public.

 Federal regulations require that all jurisdictions seeking federal funds for implementing components of an ITS, to develop and establish a plan which conforms with the National ITS Architecture and Standards.
-The Huntsville Regional Intelligent Transportation Systems Plan was adopted by the HATS/MPO in March 2006.
-The management and implementation of the plan is under the direction of the City of Huntsville Traffic Engineering Department.
+ALDOT’s North Region TSMO Plan includes ITS components that will be implemented on State-maintained roads in the Huntsville MPO area.

 Long Range Transportation Plan